Neram: Filming

 The crew began filming by June 2012, which was first held across various parts of Tamil Nadu, and later in Chennai.
 Shooting was further carried out in Chennai in August 2012, with Bhama's portions being reshot with Nazriya.
-In March 2013, Putharen informed that the entire filming had been completed.
-The film was shot in Malayalam and in Tamil at the same time, which Pauly described as tough and challenging.
+In March 2013, Alphonse informed that the entire filming had been completed.
+The film was shot in Malayalam and in Tamil at the same time, which Nivin described as tough and challenging.